 Established in 1996 with a $1 million gift from Eugene M. Lang, MS ’40, the Eugene M. Lang Entrepreneurial Initiative Fund fosters an entrepreneurial environment at Columbia Business School by providing early stage investing opportunities to qualifying student business initiatives.
 It also allows the School to share in the success of funded ventures through negotiated equity or other participation.

-The Spring Venture Showcase offers students serious about launching a business upon or shortly after graduation an opportunity to present their plan to a distinguished panel of judges who together help select which students will advance to present to the Lang Fund Board of Directors.
+The Spring Venture Showcase offers students serious about launching a business upon or shortly after graduation the opportunity to present their plan to a distinguished panel of judges who together help select which students will advance to present to the Lang Fund Board of Directors.
 Approximately 20 students will have the opportunity to make a formal 7-minute presentation followed by Q&A.

 Up to six companies will be selected from the event to present to the Lang Fund Board for investment consideration.

 All presenters will receive written and oral feedback on their business after the event.

 Second-year students are eligible to participate in the Spring Venture Showcase and eligible for funding from the Lang Fund Board only.

 Students may work individually or with a partner.
 The Lang Fund will consider investment proposals for all types of enterprises: small- or large-scale, high- or low-tech, start-ups or acquisitions and service, manufacturing, or retail operations.

 The Lang Fund’s Board of Directors evaluates those selected from the Spring Venture Showcase event pool according to the following criteria:

 - Feasibility of the proposed venture and its prospects for success